Read chapters

 "Indeed.
 I take it she was very young then?"

-"About thirteen.
+"About fourteen.
 She's not yet eighteen."

 'She didn't know, never said.
 She only kept saying that he was everything a gentleman should be – handsome and kind…and tall."
 He shook his head with warm remembrance.